 Different Types of Etiquette:

-- Social etiquette teaches us how to behave in the society.
+- Social etiquette teaches us how to behave in society.

-- Bathroom etiquette is the set of rules that has to be followed while in public restrooms and even office toilets.
+- Bathroom etiquette is the set of rules that have to be followed while in public restrooms and even office toilets.
 This includes leaving the restroom clean and tidy for the other person.

 - The set of behaviour that one has to follow while at work is referred to as corporate etiquette.
 A sense of decorum has to be maintained inside an organization and this is where corporate etiquette plays an important role.
 This includes avoiding unnecessary loitering and peeping into other’s work areas.

 Read the full article in The Stewardess Bible